If you feel isolated and alone because others don’t understand what you are going through…

 PACE Recovery Support Groups are regular, ongoing groups, and new members are welcome to join at any time.
 Anyone over the age of 16 can attend, there is no charge, and you’re welcome to bring a support person or family member with you.

-PACE currently offers the following Recovery Support Groups:
+We currently offer the following Recovery Support Groups:

 Panic and Anxiety